Kim Droege

 What advice would you give to young women entering your industry?

-My advice to young women entering this industry is to take your personal brand and social media seriously, protect your professional presence online, and be relentless about preparation and networking.
+My advice to young women entering this industry is to take your personal brand and social media seriously, protect your professional presence online, and be persistent and determined about preparation and networking.

 Q